wp-plugins/excerpt-character-limiter/readme.txt

 WordPress Excerpts should be short, you know.

-But when a user writes a lot, you might want to limit the number of characters for the excerpt panel: that’s where the Excerpt Character Limiter plugin comes handy!
+But when a user writes a lot, you might want to limit the number of characters for the excerpt panel: that's where the Excerpt Character Limiter plugin comes handy!

 It will basically add a character countdown to the panel titlebar, and it will truncate the text when available characters drop to zero.
 Simple but effective!

+Now the plugin can limit the title bar, too!

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload `excerpt-character-limiter-1.0` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.1 =
+* Excerpt Character Limiter now uses Wordpress built-in jQuery
+* Now you can limit the title field, too.

 = 1.0 =
 * first stable version